Tag Pages in your mobile app

 Tag a different part of the same Page

-You can add a new capture to the end of an existing Page.
+You can tag different parts of the same Page by adding a new capture to the end of an existing Page.

 page_selection.png